Support

 Generally, companies that have publicly announced raising more than $50 million in venture funding may be selected.
 Auction targets are not pre-announced; they are revealed when the auction begins.

-What happens if the auction doesn't reach $1 million?
+What happens if the auction doesn't reach the minimum raise?

-If an auction fails to reach the $1,000,000 minimum, the auction fails, the SPV is not formed, and all funds are returned to bidders.
+If an auction fails to reach its minimum raise threshold, the auction fails, the SPV is not formed, and all funds are returned to bidders.
 No fees are charged in this scenario.

 SPV Structure & Operations